Doctor of Philosophy

 - have no more than two core grades below a B; and

 - have no core grades of C- or below.

 If the student does not satisfy any one of these criteria, then continuation in the Ph.D. program will be at the discretion of the MSE faculty.
 In addition to these criteria, to remain a candidate for the Ph.D. degree at any point after the first Fall semester, and at graduation, the overall QPA, excluding independent project and research grades, must be 3.0 or above.

 All full-time graduate students must also enroll, attend, and actively participate in the Graduate Seminar course, 27-774, each semester in which they are registered as full-time students.
 More information regarding the seminar attendance policy can be found on the Departmental Seminar Series website.

-All graduate students in the department are expected to act as "course assistants."
+All doctoral students in the department are expected to act as "course assistants."
 The duties of course assistants include grading homework, providing assistance to faculty and staff in laboratories and proctoring exams.
 Graduate students who are in their first or final semester of studies or are part-time are excused from participation in this activity.
-This activity, when averaged over the entire semester, should require no more than three hours per week.

 In a continuing effort to improve technical and interpersonal communication, it is the policy of the department that all international students, whose first language is not English, should attempt to pass the Intercultural Communications Center's International Teaching Assistant ( ITA) test before graduation at the doctoral level.